-Visit our school website for more information on volunteer opportunities which can be found under Quick Links - Parents - Parent Service Hours at parentservice@alemany.org.
-As PSHP hours are actively fulfilled during the year the hours will be updated in the system, which can be checked under Quick Links - Parents - Parent Service Hours.
-We also encourage you to attend our monthly Parent Association Meetings in Alumni Hall.
+Visit our school website for volunteer opportunities which can be found under Quick Links - Parents - Parent Service Hours or email parentservice@alemany.org.
+As parent service hours are actively fulfilled during the year the hours will be updated in the system, which can also be checked under Quick Links - Parents - Parent Service Hours.
+We also encourage you to attend our monthly Parent Association Meetings in Alumni Hall; credit will be given for attending.